-For the implementation of \texttt{generateConfig()} two generally different approaches can be considered: One possibility is to create a resampling instance with $n_{max}$ different data set partition samples $(D_i^{\text{test}}, D_i^{\text{train}})$, $i = 1, ..., n_{max}$ at the beginning of the optimization, on which all configurations are evaluated from then on, i.e. in the $n$-th evaluation step all configurations are validated on the same bootstrap sample.
-This allows immediate comparability of configurations (on the single sample) and represents the usual approach to regular random search.
-However, this approach does not do justice to the stochastic nature of the optimization problem and therefore the second approach is to always draw a new bootstrap sample for each evaluation of a configuration, i.e., two configurations are validated on different bootstrap samples in the $n$-th step.
-In both cases, performance values already obtained for \texttt{opt.config()} should be reused to save additional evaluations.
+For the implementation of \texttt{generateConfig()}, two generally different approaches can be considered: one possibility is to create a resampling instance with \textit{max.iter} different dataset partition samples (i.e.,\ training and test sets) at the beginning of the optimization on which all configurations are evaluated on, i.e.,\ in the $n$-th evaluation step all configurations are validated on the same bootstrap sample.
+This allows immediate comparability of configurations (on the respective sample) and represents the usual approach to regular random search.
+However, this approach does not do justice to the stochastic nature of the optimization problem.
+Therefore, the second approach is to always draw a new bootstrap sample for each evaluation of a configuration, i.e., two configurations are validated on different bootstrap samples in the $n$-th step.
+In both cases, performance values already obtained for \texttt{opt.config()} are reused to save additional evaluations.